expo/harvard-cs50-app/integration-guide.md

 ## Course Data

-The app reads the data from a JSON object that is located in `data/Data.js`.
+The app reads the data from a JSON object that is located in `data/`.
 The current data was generated from the XML files provided by Harvard in the `xml` dir. `utils/data-loader.js` transforms the XML into the data in `data/Data.js`.
+Currently, we have data for the 2016 edition and the 2017 edition of the class.

 `weekNumber` determines the current week that the class is in i.e. the week tile that is displayed when the app is started.
-This is set in the constructor of the `HomeScreen` component.
+This is set in `data/currentWeek.js`.

+If you modify the data in `data/`, and publish the app to Expo, all users with native installs will pick it up the next time they start their app.

 ## Video